Steven Hatfill: 2010s

 Since the settlements of his legal cases, which included receiving $5.8 million (less legal costs) from the Justice Department (2008) and undisclosed sums from Condé Nast (2008) and the South African medical researcher (2010), Hatfill has pursued activities as an independent researcher.
 He was appointed an adjunct assistant professor of emergency medicine at the George Washington University Medical Center in 2010.
 In 2011, he added additional affiliations at GW in "Clinical Research and Leadership" and "Microbiology, Immunology, and Tropical Medicine".
 (His BA degree and one MS degree — but not his other previously claimed medical degrees — appear on the GW Faculty Directory.)
-He oversees construction of a "state-of-the-art boat" on which he intends to conduct his own scientific trials.
+He oversaw construction of a "state-of-the-art boat" on which to conduct his own scientific trials.
 He has allocated more than $1 million of his own money to construct a full-scale prototype of what he calls Beagle III.
 This craft, with a crew of military veterans and scientists, would ply the waters of "high-biodiversity areas" – the Amazon, or the great rivers of Borneo – seeking and studying rare plants and fungi as sources of new drugs.
 A Newsweek interviewer has described ... ...Hatfill's unbuilt, twin-diesel-powered boat.
 Inside the vessel's aluminum hull, he envisioned a plexus of laboratories, with DNA microarrays and other "space-age zuzu" for analyzing the genetic compositions of plants.
-Bedrooms would be equipped with video-conferencing systems and DVD players, and the executive cabin was modeled after the president's quarters on Air Force One....
-Hatfill had also thrown in a roof-mounted cosmic ray detector, which would switch on near the equator to capture data on "high-energy cosmic ray showers".
+Bedrooms would be equipped with video-conferencing systems and DVD players, and the executive cabin was modeled after the president's quarters on Air Force One...Hatfill had also thrown in a roof-mounted cosmic ray detector, which would switch on near the equator to capture data on "high-energy cosmic ray showers".
 An onboard chef from the ranks of Le Cordon Bleu would fuel a crew of scientists and trainees, and a 30-day supply of dehydrated food would hedge against disaster.